Getting Started

 Gear for your first six months

-Get a paddle between $50 and $100 (see our paddle guide), a can of outdoor balls (Franklin X-40 or Dura Fast 40), and court shoes.
+Get a paddle between $50 and $100 (see our paddle buying guide and best paddles under $100), a can of outdoor balls (Franklin X-40 or Dura Fast 40, and the 2026 ball buying guide covers the rest), and court shoes (running shoes do not cut it: best pickleball shoes for 2026).
 That's it.

 Where to play